 How Can I Find Out If The MAF Sensor Is Bad?

-The MAF sensor diagnostic test involves the following:
+The MAF sensor diagnostic test involves the following steps:

-- Checking for MAF sensor trouble codes with a code reader or scan tool.
+- Check for MAF sensor trouble codes with a code reader or scan tool.

-- Making sure that the MAF sensor is receiving 12 Volts.
+- Confirm that the MAF sensor is receiving 12 Volts.

-- Making sure that the MAF sensor is receiving Ground.
+- Confirm that the MAF sensor is receiving Ground.

-- Making sure that the sensor's MAF Hertz frequency signal increases/decreases as the engine is accelerated/decelerated.
+- Confirm that the sensor's MAF voltage signal increases/decreases as the engine is accelerated/decelerated.
 This test is done with a multimeter.

-If the MAF Hertz frequency signal does not increase/decrease as you accelerate/decelerate the engine, then you can conclude that your 3.3L Buick or Oldsmobile's MAF sensor is bad and needs to be replaced.
+If the MAF voltage signal does not increase/decrease as you accelerate/decelerate the engine, then you can conclude that your E-Series van's MAF sensor is bad and needs to be replaced.

-Testing the mass airflow sensor is something that you can do without having to take it to an automotive repair shop.
+Testing the mass airflow sensor is something that you can do without having to take it to an automotive repair shop (but you can).

-I've written a tutorial on how to test it with a multimeter, you can find that tutorial here: How To Test The MAF Sensor (3.3L V6 Buick, Oldsmobile)
+I've written a tutorial on how to test it with a multimeter, you can find that tutorial here: How To Test The Ford Mass Air Flow (MAF) Sensor (at: easyautodiagnostics.com)

-Can I Drive My Car With A Bad MAF Sensor?
+Can I Drive My Van With A Bad MAF Sensor?